 Async await is a new syntax that is released with ES2017.
 It uses two keywords: async and await to make asynchronous logic easier to write.

 The async keyword can be used to mark a function as asynchronous:

 fetchUsersWithScores function will now return a Promise, even if it’s only doing synchronous logic.

 The await keyword is then used to handle Promises inside the function:

 We fetch the users using the same function as in the Promise example.
 But do you notice how we are not chaining

 .then() to fetchUsers, although it returns a Promise?
 This is because await handles that Promise for us.
 It ‘pauses’ the function until fetchUsers is done, and returns the result.

-Async marks a function as asynchronous, the function will always return a Promise, resolving with the return value.
+Async marks a function as asynchronous, the function will always return a Promise.
 Await handles Promises inside the async function, making the function’s inner logic synchronous.